0-Sacha/LittleECS/Examples/README.md

 ### List Of Examples

-- `//Workflow:Workflow`: Workflow using the Internal Logger
+- `//Workflow:Workflow`: A classic Workflow